Introduction to Oil Trading — What Are Oil Futures And How to Trade?

 Once the trade is closed, take time to review its performance.
 Analyse what went right or wrong and compare the actual market outcome to your initial analysis.

-Use this feedback to refine your strategy and improve your decision-making for future trades.
-Keeping a trading journal is a good practice, as it helps you track performance, identify strengths, and address weaknesses over time.
+Use this feedback to refine your strategy as well as your decision-making in future trades.
+Maintaining a trading journal is a sound principle since it enables you to monitor performance, recognise strengths, as well as correct weaknesses over a period.

 FAQ